bhaden94/modern-alchemy-site/plans.md

 - Each artist has a headshot, their name, their styles, and a link to their portfolio.
   - Fallback image here of a general person icon.
-- Each artist will have their booking status and a link to book with them if open.

 ### Artist page

+- Headshot and styles shown again.
-- Image gallery of their work,
+- Image gallery of their work.
-- Booking status and button to book with them if open.
+- Booking status and form to book with them if open.
 - Link to socials.

 ## Booking info